Skip to main content

 Statement of significance

-This object is part of a collection of items associated with a person or family who have played a significant role in the economic, community or social development of the City of Armadale.
+This object is also part of a collection of items associated with a person or family who have played a significant role in the economic, community or social development of the City of Armadale.
 This can include holding key political or social positions within the community, being a key contributor or member of a community organisation, a strong contributor to improving the well-being of the local community, a prominent figure in a local business or industry, developer of new industries or activities or someone who grew up in the area and moved away and had a noteworthy career or life.

 Primary significance criteria